 Some environmental engineers study ways to minimize the effects of acid rain, climate change, automobile emissions, and ozone depletion.
 They also collaborate with environmental scientists, urban and regional planners, hazardous-waste technicians, and other engineers, as well as with specialists such as experts in law and business, to address environmental problems and environmental sustainability.
 For more information, see the job profiles on environmental scientists and specialists, hazardous materials removal workers, lawyers, and urban and regional planners.

-Environmental engineers hold about 53,800 jobs.
-The largest employers of environmental engineers were as follows:
+Environmental engineers hold about 55,800 jobs.
+The largest employers of environmental engineers are as follows:

 |Federal government, excluding postal service||6%|